Frequently Asked Questions

 Income information for people requesting a scholarship will be seen only by the senior program administrators at Courageous.
 This information will be grouped together to report overall program demographics; however, individual records are kept confidential and are not available to anyone outside the Courageous organization.

 When you are admitted to the program, you will receive a scholarship form and instructions.
 No family is turned away that fits the requirements.
 Full scholarships (free classes) are available to families on government assistance or with a household income of $65,000 or less.
-Half scholarships (50% off classes) are available to families with a household income between $65,000 and $100,000).
+Partial scholarships (approximately 50% off classes) are available to families with a household income between $65,000 and $100,000.

 My household income is above the sliding scale income levels; however due to special circumstances I cannot afford the fee.
 What should I do?